jfroffice/ani-machine/README.md

 <script src="../ani-machine.min.js"></script>
 ```

-Add at the end of DOM
+And at the end of DOM
 ```
 <script>am.start();</script>
 ```